Quality for Keeps: Freezing Meat, Poultry, Fish, Eggs and Dairy Products

 - 5 whole eggs = 1 cup whole mixed eggs

 - 10 whole eggs = 1 pint (2 cups) whole mixed eggs

 - 16 whites = 1 pint (2 cups) stirred whites

-Process and natural cheeses such as Cheddar, Edam, Gouda, Swiss and brick freeze well.
+Processed and natural cheeses such as cheddar, Edam, Gouda, Swiss and brick freeze well.

-- Blocks should be one pound or less and no more than 1-inch thick.
+- Blocks should be 1 pound or less and no more than 1 inch thick.

 - Package in heavy-duty aluminum foil, plastic freezer paper with freezer tape, or freezer bags.

 Frozen cheese has a tendency to dry out and become crumbly, so use in cooking for best results.